 Sponsors: Departments of Women’s, Gender & Sexuality Studies and History, The Women's Place and many others

-Thursday (film) & Friday (symposium), time TBA
+Thursday (film), 7 pm & Friday (symposium), 11 am

-Location: film, Mershon auditorium; symposium, TBA
+Location: film, Mershon auditorium; symposium, Saxbe Auditorium, Drinko Hall

 The film, "Anita," is a critically-acclaimed new feature documentary about the 1991 Anita Hill/Clarence Thomas hearings.
 A screening of "Anita" at the Wexner Center's Mershon Auditorium will take place on Thursday, November 6, and be followed by a Q&A session with "Anita" filmmaker Freida Mock and Anita Hill herself.
 The next day, on Friday, November 7, a panel featuring Anita Hill and two or three other key speakers from the Ohio State community will reflect on the legacy of the Hill hearings and on the topics of sexual harassment, sexual assault and reform, historically and today.